 Customizing Your Calories for a Vegan Meal Plan

-This two-week 1,400 calorie easy vegan meal plan is the ideal menu for you to stick to your macro and calorie goals while getting plenty of quality nutrition.
-If you need to increase your calorie intake all you need to do is multiple the portions to match your calorie needs.
+This two-week 1,400 calorie-easy vegan meal plan is the ideal menu for you to stick to your macro and calorie goals while getting plenty of quality nutrition.
+If you need to increase your calorie intake all you need to do is multiply the portions to match your calorie needs.

 That being said, we planned this meal plan with some wiggle room to incorporate your favorite healthy beverage or snack and still be in a calorie deficit, the key to sustainable weight loss.

 Tracking your daily intake using a nutrition app, is the easiest way to ensure you are staying on top of your calories consistently.

 Setting up Your Kitchen and Pantry for Vegan Meal Prep